The Prodigal Daughter

 If my dad ever came to me with a genuine apology and recognition of his shortcomings as a father, I don't know if I would be exactly thrilled or even open to the idea of absolving him of his failings.
 So much damage has been done throughout the course of 25 years that I'm not sure if I'd even welcome a new start with him especially knowing his track record.

 I really do want to be the father, because if I was an unconditionally loving daughter, messy shit like this would work itself out so much smoother, and I'd be able to regain a sense of resolution.
 My life would have a happy ending just like that of the parable.
 But life isn't a fucking made up story, and sometimes you just have to learn to roll with it.

 I had a strong reaction to this story and honestly hadn't thought about it in years.
-But it was because I had a strong emotional response that I felt compelled write about this parable and its parallels to my current state of mind.
+But it was because I had a strong emotional response that I felt compelled write about this story and its parallels to my current situation and state of mind.